 Antique Senufo Manilla Currency/Slave Trade Bracelet, West Africa (3143WOE)

-This very elaborate and exquisite Senufo heavy brass alloy with a high copper content manilla is ornately embellished and divided into three sections, each decorated with deeply carved geometric panels within horizontal bars across its surface.
-In a traditional manner, a pair of raised ball-like pieces of metal frame each section, and the openings of the C-shaped bracelet end in flat round discs.
-This remarkable and elegant manilla is in excellent condition and has a good patina that shows its age, long use, and wear.
+This very elaborate and exquisite C-shaped Senufo heavy manilla is ornately embellished and divided into sections, each decorated with deeply carved panels and framed with pairs of raised ball-like metal pieces.
+This remarkable and elegant manilla has a fine patina that shows its age, long use, and wear.
 It comes with a wood and metal stand.

 Description